wambugucoder/BUS-BOOKING-APP/README.md

 DAY 5
-FINALLY AFTER A LONG DAY, WE LAUNCH OUR FIRST BUS
+FINALLY AFTER A LONG 4 DAYS, WE LAUNCH OUR FIRST BUS

 Done with usercontroller